Youth Services Coordinator / Head Instructor

 Under the direction of the Program Manager (PM), the Youth Services Coordinator coordinates the daily youth experience with support from staff and volunteers.
 This includes: coordinating and leading bike instruction; acting as the head instructor for the program;; maintaining the shop as a safe and supportive environment; informing and advancing short and long term program goals; strongly representing and advocating for the organization and program.

 - Bicycle advocacy

-Provide strong leadership for and management of the overall program.
+Provide coordination for the youth program.

 - Physical and Mental Demands: Must be physically and mentally able to perform essential functions, possessing sufficient physical strength and energies to effectively engage in activities with youth, and manage and maintain the program's supplies, equipment, and facilities.

-HOURS: Full-Time position; Tuesday-Saturday (may vary and include evenings)
+Work Hours: Full-Time position; Tuesday-Saturday (may vary and include evenings)

 Experimental Station provides equal employment opportunities without regard to race, color, religion, sex, national origin, age, disability or genetics.
 In addition to federal law requirements, Experimental Station complies with applicable state and local laws governing nondiscrimination in employment.